rjellis/pijp-dti/README.md

 Copies Dicom files for a particular DWI scan code from a database and converts them to a singular Nifti file with accompanying .bval and .bvec files using dcm2niix.
 Stage also creates the directories for all of the steps.

+Staging will not overwrite a case directory if it already exists, use '--force' if you wish to do so.

 ## 2. Denoise